Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Entity Relationship Diagram.md

 ---

 ### 🟠 6.
 Approval Entity
-The Approval table ensures that every order undergoes an approval process as part of Omega Manufacturing’s workflow.
+The Approval table ensures that every order undergoes an approval process as part of company's workflow.
 This entity tracks all necessary information related to approvals, providing oversight and accountability.
 The table ensures that orders go through an authorization process before fulfillment.
 When a new order is placed, it is assigned an ApprovalStatus (Pending by default).
 An authorized individual (ApproverID) reviews the order and either approves or rejects it.
 The ApprovalDateTime logs the exact time of approval or rejection, while the Comments field allows for additional notes.
 This structured approach ensures accountability and compliance with business policies.

 | **Columns Name**      | **Data Type**         | **Description**                                                     |
 | ------------------- | --------------------- | ------------------------------------------------------------------- |